mathiasertl/django-ca/docs/source/ca_management.rst

 Certificate authority management
 ################################

 **django-ca** supports managing multiple certificate authorities as well as child certificate authorities.

-The only way to create certificate authorities is via the command line via :doc:`manage.py commands <manage_commands>`.
-It is obviously most important that the private keys of the certificate authorities are never exposed to any attacker, and any web interface would pose an unnecessary risk.
+The only way to create certificate authorities is via the :doc:`command-line interface
+<cli_interface>`.
+It is obviously most important that the private keys of the certificate
+authorities are never exposed to any attacker, and any web interface would pose an unnecessary risk.

 For the same reason, the private key of a certificate authority is stored on the filesystem and not in the database.
-The initial location of the private key is configured by the :ref:`CA_DIR setting <settings-ca-dir>`.
-This also means that you can run your **django-ca** on two hosts, where one host has the private key and only uses the command line, and one with the webinterface that can still be used to revoke certificates.
+The initial location of the private key is configured by the :ref:`CA_DIR setting
+<settings-ca-dir>`.
+This also means that you can run your **django-ca** on two hosts, where one
+host has the private key and only uses the command line, and one with the webinterface that can still be used to revoke certificates.

 To manage certificate authorities, use the following `manage.py` commands: